Buy ellaOne morning after pill online with next day delivery

 - You have previously had a pregnancy outside the womb

 - You have previously had tubal surgery or a chronic genital infection

 Pregnancy may occur after taking ellaOne, it is not 100% effective at stopping pregnancy.
 Although no teratogenic potential has been reported from ellaOne, there is not enough data to suggest that ellaOne is harmful in pregnancy.

 It is important that any pregnancy that occurs after the intake of ellaOne is reported to http://www.hra-pregnancy-registry.com/en/.
-The registry is an ongoing study designed to collect information from women who have taken ellaOne during pregnancy or have fell pregnant after taking it.
+The registry is an ongoing study designed to collect information from women who have taken ellaOne during pregnancy or have fallen pregnant after taking it.

 Can I take ellaOne if I am breastfeeding?

 ellaOne is excreted into the breastmilk, the effect that this has on the newborn/infant is not yet known.
 It is generally widely recommended not to take this medicine when breastfeeding.

 If you are breastfeeding at the time you take this morning after pill, do not breastfeed for one week after taking it.